webage003/bigbangrke/docs/understanding/bigbang_network_ingress_diagram.md

   * How web sites hosted on BigBang are protected by an SSO Authentication Proxy
   * Internet vs LAN vs Inner Cluster Network
     * How sites are generally exposed via Istio Ingress Gateway
-    * That sometimes there are services existing on the Inner Cluster Network that are n
+    * That sometimes there are services existing on the Inner Cluster Network that are not reachable outside of the Inner Cluster Network

 ## Notice: